Luca Silvestrini’s Double Bill with award-winning HeadSpaceDance is available on Universal Pictures‘ The Shows Must Go On!

 Before the Interval imposed itself as the obvious title for this second commission in which Akrill, Goddard and Sveaas take Broom’s absence as a cue to promote their own talents as dancer-directors, projecting themselves into what their future selves could be.
 Using Silvestrini’s style of humorous, satirical dance theatre, they speak their thoughts about their potential careers, audience expectations and hold conversations as they simultaneously move.

 “Defying the odds with a philosophy and style ofperformance unlike any I’ve seen” Judith Mackrell, The Guardian

 Performers: Christopher Akrill, Charlotte Broom, Jonathan Goddard and Clemmie Sveaas

 Footage courtesy of the Royal Opera House

-This online broadcast is part of our Protein 21 Remix Serieswhich brings back historical works onto a digital stage to help us take some distance with the present and provide a social and individual perspective on society, interpersonal connections and the everyday.
+This online broadcast was part of our Protein 21 Remix Serieswhich brought back historical works onto a digital stage to help us take some distance from the present and provide a social and individual perspective on society, interpersonal connections and the everyday.